Undergraduate Research: How and Why You Should Get Involved

 Social sciences, such as psychology, sociology and economics, work to understand human social conditions.
 Research in these fields most often applies to human behavior and social practices, which are essential to understanding in the medical profession.
 These fields also offer the unique opportunity to work with human subjects.
 This is certainly valuable for a pre-med student, but it also comes with the tandem challenge of ethics and institutional review boards.

-The humanities and arts, such as English, history, language studies, visual arts, dance, and music, provide classical or creative approaches to answering questions.
+The humanities and arts, such as English, communication, history, language studies, visual arts, dance, and music, provide classical or creative approaches to answering questions.
 Conducting research in these fields is certainly different than working at a laboratory bench, but is still useful to understanding how to form and test hypotheses in order to contribute to a field of knowledge.

 Public or Global Health Research